Joseph S. Gitt: Surveyor

-Railroad Engineer
+Railroad engineer

-After being employed as a surveyor on earlier railroads, in 1851, Gitt became Assistant Engineer for the construction of the Hanover Branch railroad (later, consolidated under the name of Hanover Junction, Hanover & Gettysburg Railroad).
-Upon its completion in November, 1854 Gitt became Chief engineer for the Philadelphia and West Chester railroad.
+After being employed as a surveyor on earlier railroads, in 1851, Gitt became assistant engineer for the construction of the Hanover Branch railroad (later, consolidated under the name of Hanover Junction, Hanover & Gettysburg Railroad).
+Upon its completion in November, 1854 Gitt became chief engineer for the Philadelphia and West Chester Railroad.

 Gettysburg Railroad

-Gitt was Engineer (of Record) for the Gettysburg railroad from 1855 to its opening on February 11, 1856.
-He then became chief engineer for the Littlestown railroad, a railroad from Hanover to New Oxford in Pennsylvania which opened on January 6, 1858.
+Gitt was engineer (of record) for the Gettysburg Railroad from 1855 to its opening on February 11, 1856.
+He then became chief engineer for the Littlestown Railroad, a line from Hanover to New Oxford in Pennsylvania which opened on January 6, 1858.

 Western Maryland Railway

-After the civil war, Gitt surveyed and prepared cost estimates for the extension of the Western Maryland Rail Road Company from Union Bridge, Maryland its terminus in 1865 to Hagerstown, Maryland a route distance of 42.75 miles along the line of Pipe creek towards Mechanicstown, Frederick County (known today as Thurmont, Maryland) proceeding on towards Sabillasville and from there in a southwesterly direction, Hagerstown at an estimated cost, net of right of way of $1.25 million in US$,1865.
+After the Civil War, Gitt surveyed and prepared cost estimates for the extension of the Western Maryland Rail Road Company from Union Bridge, Maryland its terminus in 1865 to Hagerstown, Maryland a route distance of 42.75 miles along the line of Pipe Creek towards Mechanicstown, Frederick County (known today as Thurmont, Maryland) proceeding on towards Sabillasville and from there in a southwesterly direction, Hagerstown at an estimated cost, net of right of way of $1.25 million in US$,1865.